-- Applying redemption fees and/or trade restrictions as requested by the underlying fund manager.
-Such trade restrictions may be more restrictive than the above quidelines - Restricting the number of exchanges made during a defined period - •Restricting the dollar amount of exchange - •Restricting the method used to submit exchanges (e.g., requiring exchange requests to be submitted in writing via U.S. mail) - Restricting exchanges into and out of certain investment options
+• Applying redemption fees and/or trade restrictions as requested by the underlying fund manager.
+Such trade restrictions may be more restrictive than the above guidelines

+•Restricting the number of exchanges made during a defined period

+•Restricting the dollar amount of exchange

+•Restricting the method used to submit exchanges (e.g., requiring exchange requests to be submitted in writing via U.S. mail)

+·Restricting exchanges into and out of certain investment options

-Participants can read about the short-term trading policy at www.ybr.com/jhancock (URL for The Investment-Incentive Plan) ("TIP") or http://www.ybr.com/jhfn (URL for the Savings and Investment Plan)("SIP") under the Plan Information page located under the heading "Documents and Resources" on the lower right side of the Savings & Retirement page.
+Participants can read about the short-term trading policy at myplan.johnhancock.com under the "modify your account - change account" feature.
 Redemption fees or market value adjustments associated with exchanges from particular investment options are described on applicable fund sheets, which are available online.
-For more information or to order prospectuses for the underlying investments, call 866- 927-4968 (number for TIP) or 866-788-5436 (number for SIP) and speak to a client account representative.
+For more information or to order prospectuses for the underlying investments, call 800-395-1113 and speak to a client account representative.

-$\pm \mbox{Weightings}$ - Applicable to only the Target Date (Lifecycle) and Target Risk (Lifestyle) Portfolios
+±Weightings - Applicable to only the Target Date (Lifecycle Portfolio) and Target Risk (Lifestyle Portfolios)

-Each Target Risk (Lifestyle)/Target Date (Lifecycle) Portfolio has a target percentage allocation designed to meet the investment objectives of a corresponding investment orientation.
+Each Target Risk/Target Date Portfolio has a target percentage allocation designed to meet the investment objectives of a corresponding investment orientation.
 Allocation percentages may vary or be adjusted due to market or economic conditions or other reasons as set out in the prospectus.
 Due to abnormal market conditions or redemption activity the fund may temporarily invest in cash and cash equivalents.